 There is a common fear with many people that go through bariatric surgery – stretching out their pouch/stomach.
 The fear of stretching out your stomach (and reversing your surgery) is completely warranted since the primary reason for having the surgery in the first place is to limit the amount of food that you can eat.
 And if this tool fails then there is the chance that you are back on the road to obesity and failure.
 That’s big and scary!

 So let’s address this fear.
-Can you stretch out your stomach and what does that really mean?
+Can you stretch out your stomach after gastric sleeve and what does that really mean?
 How can you avoid this and how can you go back to where you started?

 The best answer to this question is yes, but temporarily.
 One of the biggest properties of the stomach is its ability to The best answer to this question is yes, but temporarily.
 One of the most interesting properties of the stomach is its ability to expand in size.
 An adult stomach can expand to hold around 1 quart (32 ounces) of food.
 About the amount of food that could fit into a typical Mason Jar.
 Once the stomach is emptied, it will revert back to pre-meal size (after a few hours).
 The ability of the stomach to return to its pre-meal size is no different whether or not you’ve had bariatric surgery.